5 Questions to Ask Yourself During a Test Drive

 Is there visibility?

 How well you can see out of a vehicle is paramount to your safety.
-When you settle in to take your first spin in a new ride, take a moment to adjust your mirrors and check your blind spots.
-Take note of any concerns you may have, and ask about safety features like lane assist and backup cameras.
+When you settle in to take your first spin in a new ride, make sure the salesperson takes a moment to show you how to adjust your mirrors and check your blind spots.
+Take note of any concerns you may have, and ask about safety features that might be available, like lane assist and backup cameras.

 Is it easy to park?

 Parking starts and ends every journey in your car.
 Having a vehicle that’s easy to park will save you a lot of future frustration, so take into consideration the parking situation where you work and live.
-Many newer GM vehicles include updated technology features.
+If your apartment has a garage that’s difficult to navigate, you might not want the largest Chevrolet truck on the lot.
+If parking really stresses you out, many newer GM vehicles include updated technology features to help.
 Parking assist, my personal favorite, can help take the struggle out of getting in between the lines.

 Answering these five questions can take the mystery out of what you should look for in a test drive; however, you may still need to find out how much car you can afford.
 If you’ve completed your test drive and you’re ready to buy, arrive prepared with our car-buying checklist.